NodeArt/pimcore/doc/Development_Documentation/03_Documents/01_Editables/13_Relations_(Many-To-Many).md

     "classes": ["person"]
 }) }}
 ```
 </div>

-Now, a user is not able to add other elements than specified in the types configuration part.
+Now, a user is not able to add elements other elements then specified in the types configuration part.